 The short answer

-Indoor cats in Calgary live 12-18 years on average.
-Outdoor cats live 3-5.
-The biggest threats: coyotes (active in every Calgary neighborhood), vehicle traffic, winter cold below -20°C, fights with other cats, and infections.
-Almost every Calgary cat rescue requires indoor-only adoption — and they're right.
+Indoor cats in Calgary live 12 to 18 years on average.
+Outdoor cats live 3 to 5.
+The biggest threats are coyotes (active in every Calgary neighbourhood), vehicle traffic, winter cold below -20°C, fights with other cats, and infections.
+Almost every Calgary cat rescue requires indoor-only adoption, and they're right.
+The American Bird Conservancy's Cats Indoors program and the American Association of Feline Practitioners both recommend indoor-only living as the standard of care.

 The lifespan difference is dramatic